 ||(Optional) CIDR range Kubernetes will be allocating node subnets and pod IPs from.
 Must be a minimum of /16 so Kubernetes is able to allocate /24 to each node.
 Defaults to

 ||(Optional) CIDR range Kubernetes will be allocating service IPs from.
 Defaults to

-||(Optional) Start the installer in interactive mode.|
+||(Optional) Start the installation wizard.|

-on the remaining nodes:
+./gravity join command for the remaining nodes:

 $ sudo ./gravity join 172.28.128.3 --advertise-addr=172.28.128.4 --token=XXX

 install on node